microsoft/pyright/docs/configuration.md

 <a name="reportOptionalContextManager"></a> **reportOptionalContextManager** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to use an Optional type as a context manager (as a parameter to a `with` statement).
 The default value for this setting is `"error"`.

 <a name="reportOptionalOperand"></a> **reportOptionalOperand** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to use an Optional type as an operand to a unary operator (like `~` or `not`) or the left-hand operator of a binary operator (like `*`, `==`, `or`).
 The default value for this setting is `"error"`.

+<a name="reportRedeclaration"></a> **reportRedeclaration** [boolean or string, optional]: Generate or suppress diagnostics for a symbol that has more than one type declaration.
+The default value for this setting is `"error"`.

 <a name="reportTypedDictNotRequiredAccess"></a> **reportTypedDictNotRequiredAccess** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to access a non-required field within a TypedDict without first checking whether it is present.
 The default value for this setting is `"error"`.